DaKnOb/PiMage/README.md

 pixel is colored based on its digits.

 ## How are colors calculated:
-All colors are grayscale which means their Red, Green, and Blue values are equal.
-The value is calculated by multiplying each digit by 28.
-For example, the digit 0 becomes `(0,0,0)`, the digit 1 becomes `(28,28,28)` and the digit 9 becomes `(252,252,252)`.
+Each pixel is either colored in a shade of Red, Green, or Blue in sequential order.
+That means the first pixel is colored in a shade of Red, the second in a shade of Green, the third in a shade of Blue, etc. The shade of the color is determined by a single digit of pi multiplied by 28.
+That means the first digit, which is 1, it will be colored with `(28,0,0)`, the second digit, a 4, will be colored with `(0,112,0)`, and the third digit, which is again an 1, will be colored with `(0,0,28)`.

 ## Example Outputs
 The first 100,000 digits of Pi: